 The rate of local income taxation is set by the County, but collections are administered by the State.
 The local income tax is levied as a percentage of Maryland taxable income.
 Alternatively, the County must levy a local income tax at a rate equal to at least 1.00%, but not in excess of 3.20%.
 The County's local income tax rate increased to 3.17% as of January 1, 2020.
-A distribution to the County of local income tax collections are made by the State in ten periodic payments.
+A distribution to the County of local income tax collections is made by the State in ten periodic payments.

 On May 18, 2015, the United States Supreme Court issued its decision in Comptroller of the Treasury of Maryland v.
 Wynne Et Ux.
 In that case, the Supreme Court affirmed the judgment of the Court of Appeals of Maryland that Maryland counties are prohibited from collecting personal income taxes from their residents to the extent that the income was earned in another state and was subject to income taxation by the other state.
 As a result, each Maryland county, including the County, is likely to realize a reduction in future income tax revenue distributions from the State of Maryland.
 In addition, taxpayers who were eligible to claim the credit on their local income tax returns for certain prior years may be eligible for refunds.
-Any eligible refunds will be paid by the State and the State will withhold the County's share of such refunds and interest over the twenty quarterly income tax distributions made by the State to the County, beginning with the February 2021 quarterly distribution.
-The County believes that neither the reduction in future income tax distributions nor any refund amounts withheld from its quarterly distributions will have a material impact on County revenues.
+Any eligible refunds will be paid by the State and the State will withhold the County's share of such refunds and interest over the eighty quarterly income tax distributions made by the State to the County, beginning with the May 2021 distribution.
+The County's share of the Wynne Settlement is \$268,320, which was paid in full on April 16, 2021 to the Comptroller of Maryland.